Manish218-ctrl/OpenCartv001/README.md

 # ***OpenCart Automation Framework***

 This project implements a Hybrid Driven Automation Framework tailored for the OpenCart platform.
-It leverages Java, TestNG, Selenium, and Maven technologies to deliver a highly reusable and maintainable UI test suite
+It leverages Java, TestNG, Selenium, Page Object Model and Maven technologies to deliver a highly reusable and maintainable UI test suite

 ##  **Features**